Kankroli

 Kankroli is a twin City with Rajnagar, located in the district of Rajsamand in Rajasthan, India.
 It is located about 42 mi north of Udaipur and forms a twin town with Rajsamand.
 Rajsamand is famous for Rajsamand lake built by Maharaja Raj Singh - I. Along the Rajsamand lake is the Kankroli town.
 It is known for its beautiful Dwarkadhish Ji Temple devoted to Lord Krishna.

 History

 Kankroli was an Jagir in the erstwhile Mewar state, consisting of 21 villages, granted to Gosain of the Dwarkadhish Temple as free grant.
 Dwarkadhish temple is 3rd peeth of Shuddhadvaita pushtimarg found by Jagadguru Vallabhcharyaji.
 Dwarkadhish was brought to Mewar in 1669 AD by descendants of Vallabhcharya and in 1671 AD village of Asotiya was granted to construct temple for Dwarkadhish.
 After construction of Rajsamand was completed in 1676 AD, Dwarkadhish Temple was shifted to its current location.
 Dwarkadheesh Temple is Third Peeth of Vallabh Sampraday.
-The present day head of Dwarkadhish Temple is trutiya pithadhish acharya varya bramharshi goswami shri 108 shri brijeshkumarji maharajshri.